PreviewTechnologies/slim-php-skeleton/README.md

 #### Installation

+Run `create-project` command with composer to install this project.

+Here is the full installation command -
 ```bash
 composer create-project previewtechs/slim-php-skeleton YourApplicationDirectory
 ```

+Now copy `config.sample.php` to `config.php` and change your configuration.

 And you are done!

 After creating the project just navigate to `public` directory and execute -